adrian-chang/home-directory/README.txt

 3. Install JSHint / Ruby for Syntastic
 4. For Command-T (liter t), make sure Vim has +Ruby (vim --version)
 5. For Vim-autocomplpop, it needs Vim-l9
+6. For NerdTree, need to use :ReloadBookmark after startup to readbookmarks from ~/.NERDTreeBookmarks

+-- Git Setup Notes
+1. Need to fill out hidden fields
+2. Need to select merge / diftool
+3. Setup SSH keys on new machine